Rivendell Real Estate

 • Site map

-After deciding on a one-page website format, we wanted every page easily accessible from the Home page.
+After deciding on a one-page website format, we wanted every page accessible from the Home page.
 The resulting site map was straightforward: Home, Services, About Us, Testimonials, Contact Us, and links to the Property Management Portals.

 • Brand identity